albn-itu/uni-notes/semester-7/ML/notes/ML/Dispositions.md

 ### Focus on uncertainty, data cleaning in relation to regression, classification, clustering or dimensionality reduction.
 - Data cleaning is important in all of these
-    - Can consist of transforming the data, resizing / normalizing images, removing noise, reming unwanted observations or outliers and handling missing data
+    - Can consist of transforming the data, resizing / normalizing images, removing noise, removing unwanted observations or outliers and handling missing data
     - Normalization
         - Normalization is the process of scaling individual samples to have unit norm
         - $x_{i}' = \frac{x_i-x_{min}}{x_{max}-x_{min}}$